THE SIHB LAB

 Research interests:

-Dr. Lindsey Rodriguez is an Assistant Professor at the University of South Florida.
-She earned her Ph.D in Social Psychology from the University of Houston.
+Dr. Lindsey Rodriguez is an Associate Professor of Psychology at the University of Florida.
+She earned her Ph.D. in Social Psychology from the University of Houston.
 Her research interests include alcohol use and romantic relationships, alcohol use in military populations, the development and evaluation of brief alcohol interventions, expressive writing as a brief intervention for alcohol use and romantic conflict, and gender differences in links between romantic conflict and alcohol use.

 ResearchGate: https://www.researchgate.net/profile/Lindsey_Rodriguez